pravinmishraaws/Kubernetes-For-DevOps-Engineers-with-projects/Section 03: Pods, ReplicaSet, Deployments in Kubernetes/Labs/Guided Lab 04: Auto-Scaling & Auto-Healing – Let Kubernetes React for You.md

 ### What is Horizontal Pod Autoscaler (HPA)?

 A Horizontal Pod Autoscaler (HPA) is a Kubernetes **feature** that automatically adjusts the number of pods in a deployment, replica set, or stateful set to match the current workload.
-It works by observing resource metrics like CPU or memory usage and scaling up or down by adding or removing pods to maintain a target utilization level.
-This ensures your application can handle varying loads, scaling out during peak times and scaling in when traffic is low to conserve resources

 This is where Kubernetes will **scale your Pods based on CPU usage**.